alexgorji/tutorial-ansible-django-docker-cloud/README_Step_1.md

             1. Generate SSH keys using the `ssh-keygen` command.
 Place the generated keys in `~/.ssh` and encrypt them similarly to the password.
             2. Copy the encrypted SSH keys to the Ansible project under `roles/createuser/files` and set the `ssh_key_file_name` environmental variable in `env_vars/base.yml`.
             3. Configure tasks in `roles/createuser/tasks/main.yml` for creating the server user, making it a sudoer, adding the SSH public key of your machine to the server's authorized keys, disabling root SSH access, and disabling password access.
+            4. Make sure the public ssh key of your local computer can be found under the given path in `\env_vars\base.yml:local_public_ssh_key_path`.
+This key will be added to authorized keys of your server user.
     4. **Creating a Makefile for easier use and documentation reasons**:
         * Using `make` is a good way for saving and reusing commands.
 Check if it is necessary to install the software on your local machine.
-Then create a `Makefile` with the following content:

-        ```
-          as-root-user-webservers:
-        	  ansible-playbook 1_setup_webserver.yml -u root -i hosts --vault-pass-file .secret
-          as-admin-user-webservers:
-        	  ansible-playbook 1_setup_webserver.yml -u <YOUR_SERVER_USERNAME> -i hosts --vault-pass-file .secret
-        ```
+        * Take a look at the `Makefile`
         * At the first time, it means before creating the user, you need to use the first command: `make as-root-user-webservers`
         * After creating the new user you need to use the second command to be able to connect to the server via ssh with your server username.
 The root connection in this state has already been deactivated.